-While there is a difference between the average COI in Purpose-bred and Pet litters, the trends in COI in the two groups are similar.
-The mean COI in both groups increased from 1990 to 2001, but has decreased since.
-This indicates that the importance of genetic diversity and the awareness of the dangers of inbreeding may have increased in both groups of breeders, however the levels of inbreeding remain higher in Purpose-bred litters.
+Whilst the average COI in Purpose-bred litters has remained relatively stable over time, the average COI in Pet litters has decreased since it peaked in 1999, indicating that the importance of genetic diversity and the awareness of the dangers of inbreeding may have increased in this group of breeders.
+However, it should be noted that there is a large variability and the differences between the average COI in Purpose-bred and Pet litters are not likely to be statistically significant.

-Pet litters in this context are used only to distinguish litters where neither parent has been proven to partake in activities such as e.g. showing.
+7 Pet litters in this context are used only to distinguish litters where neither parent has been proven to partake in activities such as e.g. showing.